School of Humanities

 Research Degree Students

-Mégane is a full-time PhD student in History at the University of Worcester.
+Hayley is a part-time PhD History student within the School of Humanities at the University of Worcester.

 Hayley’s main research interest is Twentieth-Century Social and Emotional History.
 Her PhD research concerns how couples both built and maintain their relationships through the written word during the First and Second World Wars.
 Hayley is following an apprenticeship model of post-graduate studentship and has been involved in a number of other activities to support her career development.

 Postgraduate Certificate in Research Methods, 2018, University of Worcester